your ultimate smoke detectors GUIDE

 - To verify that the alarm circuitry is functional to produce the high pitched alarm sound.

-- To let family members be reminded how a smoke alarm’s alarm sounds like.
+- To let family members be reminded how a smoke detector’s alarm sounds like.
 There have been events where the alarm went off and the household members had no idea what was creating that sound.

-MONTHLY TESTING OF SMOKE ALARMS
+MONTHLY TESTING OF smoke detectorS

 BIG AND EASY TO REACH TEST BUTTONS